Oscar Browning: Later Cambridge years

 In 1898 Browning's former Eton pupil, George Curzon, was appointed Viceroy of Ireland and raised to the Irish peerage as Baron Curzon of Kedleston.
 In 1902, Curzon invited Browning to India, as his guest at Government House in Calcutta.
 For five weeks Browning lived and travelled in great style; on his return he wrote an account of his trip, Impressions of Indian Travel (1903).
 Further disappointments awaited him at Cambridge.
-After 21 years' service he was replaced as treasurer of the Cambridge Union.
+After 21 years' service, he was replaced as treasurer of the Cambridge Union.
 In November 1902, he failed to be re-elected to King's College Council, a place he had occupied for decades.

 In February 1904 his application for a Doctorate of Letters (D.Litt) was rejected.
 Despite the quantity and popularity of his books, he was considered more a journalist than a scholar.
-A year later, Browning's private hopes of becoming provost of King's were dashed when M.R.
-James was appointed to the vacancy.
+A year later, Browning's private hopes of becoming provost of King's were dashed when M. R. James was appointed to the vacancy.
 One of James's earliest actions as provost was to advise Browning in 1906 that his history lectureship would not be renewed after three further years.

 With his Cambridge days drawing to a close, Browning acquired a holiday home in the small seaside town of Bexhill.
 When not in Cambridge or travelling, he entered into the life of the town, playing golf, attending concerts, giving lectures and entertaining his friends.
-After meeting an eminent Christian Scientist, Daniel Mayer, on the train to Bexhill, Browning became a convert and a regular attender of the sect's meetings, while remaining a member of the Church of England.
-In 1909, no longer the CUDTC principal and with his King's lectureship terminated, he saw no further reason for remaining in Cambridge, and retired to his home in Bexhill.
+After meeting an eminent Christian Scientist, Daniel Mayer, on the train to Bexhill, Browning became a convert and a regular attendee of the sect's meetings, while remaining a member of the Church of England.
+In 1909, no longer the CUDTC principal and with his King's lectureship terminated, he saw no further reason for remaining in Cambridge and retired to his home in Bexhill.